Program Director: Mitch Thornton, Ph.D.

-- Basic course work preparatory to the commencement of research work
+- Basic coursework to prepare for the commencement of research work.

-- Selection of a research advisor and supervisory committee
+- Selection of a dissertation director and supervisory committee.

-- Advanced course work in the chosen research area and guided thesis research preparatory to taking the qualifying examination
+- Advanced coursework in the chosen research area and guided thesis research to prepare for the qualifying examination.

-- Dissertation research supervised by the candidate’s doctoral advisor
+- Dissertation research supervised by the candidate’s doctoral adviser.

 - Successful defense of the research leading to the Ph.D.

-Upon entry into the Ph.D. program, students are assigned a faculty advisor who acts as an academic advisor.
-The responsibilities of this advisor are to examine the student's prior background and current state of knowledge, and to recommend courses to be taken in preparation for the commencement of research work.
+Upon entry into the Ph.D. program, students are assigned a faculty adviser who acts as an academic adviser.
+The responsibilities of this adviser are to examine the student’s prior background and current state of knowledge and to recommend courses to be taken in preparation for the commencement of research work.

 All students entering the program are expected to possess knowledge equivalent to the following CSE courses:

 CSE 1341 Principles of Computer Science

 CSE 2240 Assembly Language Programming and Machine Organization